Dyneema and Not Dying

 The EFC (French) have experimented with a different kind of Dyneema, made by Beal, for canyoneering [REF ].
 They use 5 mm cord and have found ways to use devices such as figure 8s and Piranhas with extra wraps, and have even used ascenders on this thin cord.
 The Beal cord is 100% Dyneema, with a tightly-woven sheath.
 Such a construction will not have the snagging and abrasion problems of Amsteel.
 EFC are well aware of the low melting point, and report an average device temperature of 40C (104F), with an observed maximum of 72C (158F) on a 100 METER rap.
 These are far above the temperatures I have seen with BARE Amsteel, but then again, they do longer raps, and use “real” rappel devices (not munters).
 I will not discuss this use further.

-First, Dyneema is incredibly static (though Amsteel is not as bad as the reported modulus would imply; see “construction stretch” below), and is definitely not for belaying.
+First, Dyneema is static (though Amsteel is, in practice, nowhere as stiff as the reported modulus would imply; see “construction stretch” below), and is definitely not for belaying.
 Because of the very high moduli, one can generate large forces in a short fall.
 Amsteel can be used for a haul rope, or a pull line (many canyoneers use it to pull fiddlesticks).
 But if you really want a light pull line, consider arborist throw lines.
 Like all thin cords, 1/8” Amsteel is tangly, and the very-loosely-woven braid tends to catch on rough rocks when not tensioned.
 When it catches, it abrades faster than you might imagine.
 It makes a very poor handline, because it is slick and very thin for its strength.
 BARE Amsteel is not good for canyoneers, as a general rope; because: 1) of the abrasion and catching issue; 2) it is hard to knot securely; and 3) it cannot be used with "normal" rap devices without extra wraps and a chance of over-heating.
 Unsheathed Dyneema would be mainly for escape situations; 200’ of 1/8”Amsteel Blue weighs one pound and has a test strength (static) of 2500 lbs.
 I find people are more likely to take emergency gear if it is light.

 I have rapped a lot on this stuff using Munters (“German” position) and supermunters; however, the speed of a rap on a Munter is harder to control , than a rap with (e.g.) a Piranha on a polyester-, technora-, or nylon-sheathed rope.
 Ironically, the large, round-cross-section HMS carabiner is least suitable for a munter on thin Dyneema.
 A small D-shaped biner, such as Grivel’s Plume dual wire-gate, is far more suitable for thin bare Dyneema; the tight turns provide much more control and provide more “internal friction.”
 With a large HMS, your speed is either slow and perhaps bouncy (supermunter) or near-catastrophic (regular Munter on thin cord).
 You MUST test with the type of carabiner you will use.
 With a dual wire-gate, I can quickly put in an extra wrap, before I plan to go down an overhanging section; but that option is tough with screwgates.
 If you feel good with the supermunter on you carabiner, I highly recommend you use that knot; it does NOT twist the rope, and provides a smoother, safer experience, and generally you won't have to worry about adding extra twists.